louisboii747/HardwareMon/README.md

 # Contribution #

-Contributions and suggestions are welcome.
-Please feel free to fork the repository and submit pull requests or report issues on the project’s issue tracker.
+Contributions and suggestions are welcome as mentioned in the Q&A. Please feel free to fork the repository and submit pull requests or report issues on the project’s issue tracker!

 Made with ❤️ by Louis